Grease

 Grease can contribute to buildup and should not be poured down drains.

-No. Kitchen habits reduce stress; treatment supports the monthly routine.
+No. Kitchen habits reduce stress; treatment supports the monthly defense rhythm.

 Tell guests not to put grease, coffee grounds, or food scraps down the sink.